 Cocaine is a highly addictive drug produced from coca leaves in South America.
 Cocaine’s effects can last anywhere from 5 – 90 minutes after use.
 Initially, the drug is euphoric and pleasurable.
 However, over time, the drug can cause uncontrollable mood swings, paranoia, and severe anxiety.
 Cocaine is commonly found in powder form that can be insufflated or injected.
 It can also be turned into crack cocaine, which is normally smoked; however, crack cocaine can also be injected.
 A cocaine high is captivating and it can lead an individual to behave violently.
 The use of this drug can cause damage to the brain that may or may not be reversed, depending on the severity of the individual’s addiction.

 Bath salts are synthetic drugs that are known to mimic the effects of methamphetamines.
 The high produced by this drug is inconsistent due to the lack of purity of the ingredients used to make bath salts.
-Once legal, this drug swept the nation at an alarming rate.
-The recent laws regarding manufacturing and selling this drug has lowered the availability of bath salts, which is a good thing.
 Since bath salts are synthetic, they are made with chemicals that are almost always unsafe for human consumption and lead to serious health complications early in the individual’s abuse timeline.

 When an individual is high on crystal meth they will feel immediately feel an overwhelming burst of joy and energy; however, these feelings are short-lived.
 The drug can be smoked, injected, or snorted.
 People who inject meth, like cocaine, will feel an intense rush.
 Once an individual injects a substance, it hits them immediately.
 Although the rush is short-lasting, it is probably one of the reasons why intravenous stimulant users cannot stop.
 Crystal meth can also be smoked but regardless of the route of administration the drug can produce seriously uninviting withdrawal symptoms and side effects.